IBM/ibm-block-csi-driver/docs/content/configuration/csi_ug_config_advanced_importvol.md

 # Importing an existing volume

-Use this information to import volumes created externally from the IBM® block storage CSI driver by using a persistent volume (PV) yaml file.
+Use this information to import volumes created externally from the IBM® block storage CSI driver by using a persistent volume (PV) YAML file.

-Before starting to import an existing volume, find the following information in the existing volume in order to include the information in the persistent volume (PV) yaml file:
+Before starting to import an existing volume, find the following information in the existing volume in order to include the information in the persistent volume (PV) YAML file:

 -   `volumeHandle`
 -   `volumeAttributes` (optional)